-Fishery and Stock Trends Recent Trend in Biomass or Biomass at Waitati Inlet has been stable or increasing and has never Proxy decreased below 85% of B_0 At Papanui Inlet biomass generally decreased to approximately 70% of B_0 in 2004 but little commercial catch has come out of this inlet since.
-In Otago Harbour biomass has declined, but most of this occurred before harvesting starting.
+Fishery and Stock Trends Recent Trend in Biomass or Biomass at Waitati Inlet has been stable or increasing and has never Proxy decreased below 85% of B_0 .
+At Papanui Inlet biomass generally decreased to approximately 70% of B_0 in 2004 but little commercial for Otago harbour as this is the extent that has been subsequently surveyed.

 Projections and Prognosis

-Stock Projections or P rognosis -
+Stock Projections or Prognosis -

-Probability of Current Catch or TACC causing de cline Fishing at recent levels is Very Unlikely
+Probability of Current Catch or TA CC causing Biomass Fish ing at recent levels is Very Unlikely

-below Limits (< 10%) to cause declines below soft or
+to remain below or to decline below v Limits (< 10 0%) to cause declines below soft or

 hard limits

-Assessment Methodo logy
+Probability of Current Catch or TA CC causing -

+Overfishing to continue or to comm nence

+Assessment Methodology and Ev aluation

-Assessment Type Level 2: Partial quantitativ ve stock a assessment
+Assessment Type Level 2: Partial quant itative e stock assessment

-Assessment Method Absolute biomass estimate es from c uadrat surveys
+Assessment Method Absolute biomass est imates from quadrat surveys

-Main data inputs Abundance and length free quency in nformation

-Period of Latest assessment: 2010 Next as sessment: unknown
+Assessment Dates Latest assessment: 20 10 Next assessment: 2018

-Assessment or 2011 (depending
+or 2011 (depending u pon

-upon location)
+location)

+Overall assessment quality rank -

+Main data inputs (rank) - Abundance

+- Length frequency

+Data not used (rank) -

-Changes to Model -
+Changes to Model Structure and -

-Structure and

 Assumptions

-Major Sources of -
+Major Sources of Uncertainty

-Uncertainty